Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos: Discussion

 This article investigates the physics of Landau-Zener-Stückelberg-Majorana (LZSM) interference beyond the conventional two-level approximation.
 By employing two nonlinear superconducting resonators---one in the Kerr (nonlinearity larger than dissipation rate) and the other in the Duffing (nonlinearity smaller than dissipation rate) regime---we have established a general paradigm for studying LZSM interference in bosonic systems.
 We have developed a unified model that accurately describes the observed phenomena across all parameter regimes before the onset of many-body-like effects.

 At low driving powers, we have shown that interference patterns remain independent of the system nonlinearity, preventing the distinction between linear and nonlinear resonators.
 However, at higher driving powers, we have uncovered novel effects arising from the interplay between modulation and nonlinearity, with the dissipation rate playing a crucial role in shaping the emergent features.

-In the Kerr regime, our experiments have highlighted the influence of Kerr multiphoton resonances on the LZSM interference pattern, leading to the formation of avoided level crossings between Floquet states.
-Conversely, in the Duffing regime, we have theoretically demonstrated and witnessed the effects of the emergence of optical bistability.
-We have then theoretically shown that the onset of dissipative quantum chaos in the Floquet regime coincides with a qualitative change in the resonator's properties.

-Overall, our work significantly advances the current understanding of LZSM and Floquet physics, shedding light on the intricate interplay between interference and nonlinear effects.
-Furthermore, our findings pave the way for controlling and engineering Floquet states and synthetic dimension engineering.
-The highly tunable nature of the system opens exciting avenues for future research in quantum dynamics and quantum control.
+For large enough modulation frequency $\Omega$ with respect to the nonlinearity $|\chi|$, the sidebands remain well separated and the standard LZSM picture can be extended to account for nonlinear effects.
+The nonlinearity of the resonator dresses each LZSM interference lobe by the nonlinear features observed in~\figref{system}.
+For $|\chi| < \kappa$, we observe continuous bending of the LZSM interference pattern.
+On the other hand, for $|\chi| > \kappa$, we observe how multiphoton resonances are reproduced all through the LZSM interference pattern.
+For $\Omega \ll |\chi|$, we observed a different regime of multiphoton LZSM interferences.
+For instance, when $|\chi| > \kappa$, each Kerr multiphoton resonance is dressed by LZSM sidebands.
+The resulting pattern is determined by an effective $n$-photon absorption equivalent to a $n$-photon drive that is dressed by the modulation.
+This results in a characteristic $\Omega/n$ modulation of the $n$-photon LZSM intereference pattern, similar to those recently observed in~\cite{bjorkmanObservation2024} for a single passage through the avoided crossing.

+All of these diverse phenomena occurring across a wide range of device parameters are effectively captured by our extension of the standard LZSM transition paradigm, see~\eqref{Eq:effective_hamiltonian}.
+This demonstrates the efficiency of the LZSM formalism in predicting nonlinear resonator dynamics in Floquet regimes.